 Does your family love pancakes?
 Do you hate getting out and cleaning your griddle?
 Do you ever find yourself too busy to sweat over a stove or griddle for a long period of time?
 Do you ever need to serve up a big breakfast quickly?
 I know I can answer “yes” to all of these questions.
-If you can answer “yes” to any of them too, then this breakfast shortcut is right up your alley.
+If you can answer “yes” to any of them too, then this pancake hack (and amazing breakfast shortcut) is right up your alley.

 What is this glorious trick?
 Sheet pan pancakes.
 AKA pancakes you can make in bulk, mostly hands-off, and without a griddle.
 Keep reading for the method, along with my recipe at the end of the post.

-Another fun thing about the method is that you can get the kiddos involved to help make it.
+Another fun thing about the method for this easy breakfast hack is that you can get the kiddos involved to help make it.
 Mine love helping in the kitchen, and this is one of those recipes that’s great for kids to cook.

 It also mostly uses ingredients you likely already have in your fridge and pantry!

-Basically, you mix all the ingredients in a nice big mixing bowl first.
+Basically, you mix all the ingredients in a nice big mixing bowl first for this pancake hack.

 Then, you simply pour it all onto a baking sheet.
 I line mine with parchment paper for easy cutting and cleanup later (though I do spray the parchment or sheet pan with non-stick cooking spray first).